Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 Can I have a facelift if I have had aesthetic procedures before?

 In most cases, yes.
 Previous fillers do not prevent a facelift.
-In fact, the deep plane is especially indicated for patients who have tried everything and realised that non-surgical procedures do not resolve real sagging.
+In fact, the deep plane is especially recommended for patients who have tried everything and realised that non-surgical procedures do not resolve real sagging.

 What are the risks?